Swapnil-J-Patil/ParallaxEffect/README.md

 Working on amazing parallax effect.
-Added color transition to it till now.
+Keeping this project on hold.